jomisica/lxd-kube/README.md

 ### List of projects

+The 'cluster-config-data.csv' file is the file used by the script to create the containers and configure the desired Kubernetes clusters.
+This same file is used when we want to destroy projects.
+It is a CSV file that uses a comma as a separator.
+All lines must end with a comma.
+Each row must have nine columns.

 The following list of projects is provided for your reference, but you should modify it to meet your specific requirements.
 We will attempt to explain each column as clearly as possible, helping you understand your role in creating clusters.

 | LXD_PROJECT    | LXD_PROFILE     | LXD_CONTAINER_NAME/HOSTNAME | LXC_CONTAINER_IMAGE | K8S_TYPE | K8S_API_ENDPOINT            | K8S_CLUSTER_NAME | K8S_POD_SUBNET | K8S_VERSION |